 Academic Philosophy & Overview

-Brethren Christian is dedicated to providing a Christ-centered, high quality educational program consistent with Biblical truth.
+Brethren Christian High School is dedicated to providing a Christ-centered, high quality educational program consistent with Biblical truth.
 Its purpose is to minister to the whole person by fostering individual growth and preparing students for responsible interaction in society.
-To that end, BC's curriculum continues to include core courses aligned with the State of California and University of California A-G requirements as well as additional opportunities for students to engage in courses such as Bible, Advance Placement, and award winning fine arts, athletics, and woodshop.
+To that end, BC's curriculum continues to include core courses aligned with the State of California and University of California A-G requirements as well as additional opportunities for students to engage in courses such as Bible, Advance Placement, Technology, and award winning fine arts and athletics programs.

 The curriculum and instructional process begins properly with the Word of God, recognizing the Bible as inspired and the primary source of truth about God, man and the world.
 The curriculum promotes a Christian worldview, giving the student a sense of God as sovereign and offers biblical principles and answers for life's most compelling questions.

-BC is one of only a handful of area Christian junior or senior high schools with a program for students with special needs.
+BC is one of only a handful of Christian high schools in this area with a program for students with special needs.
 The depth of the curriculum has enabled students of all learning types and abilities to have access to learning at an appropriate level.

 Students admitted to the Options Program receive remedial and developmental assistance in language arts and mathematics courses based on testing and ILPs.
 Options students are mainstreamed into all other courses with contracts for modification if necessary.
 The Options Director and an aide provide a tremendous amount of support in tutoring, individualized help, development of organizational skills, and act as liaison between teachers and families.
 Faculty has welcomed the accommodations and modifications necessary to help these students master material and complete required coursework.
 Students in this program are taught to be self-advocates in their learning.